Steve's Gastronomic Home Page

 (405) 749-1413

-Kim Wah has been operating since about 1995, and has attracted such a loyal clientele that it may be hard for us to imagine what things were like when the only Asian options in the Northwest OKC/ Village area were Chinese buffets.
+Kim Wah has been operating since about 1995, and has attracted such a loyal clientele that it may be hard for us to imagine what things were like before Asian food became popular in the suburbs.
 Lido on Classen Blvd. was the original Vietnamese restaurant in the city, and Kim Wah was one of the first to replicate the food in the suburban areas.
-While Lido has a larger menu, Kim Wah may be better at the several Vietnamese dishes it serves than its predecessor.
+In fact, I understand that the owners of Kim Wah had their start at Lido, and brought Lido's commitment to quality and much of the menu with them in opening the new restaurant.

 The Chinese style Hot and Sour Soup at Kim Wah is one of the best in OKC (and in my experience, one of the best anywhere).
-This is something I usually order even if the entrée is Vietnamese food.
+This is something I sometimes order even if the entrée is Vietnamese food.
+This is also one of the main things I have enjoyed about the buffet.
+Like most of the food from the buffet the hot and sour soup has MSG, but I think it is in very small amounts.

 Vermicelli bowl with steamed vegetables